oracle-livelabs/apex/rag-apex-app/2-setup-backend-ai-agents/setup-backend-ai-agents.md

 ## Task 3: Create your Knowledge Base

 1. Navigate to the hamburger menu in the top left-hand corner.
-Select 'Analytics & AI', choose **'Generative AI Agents'**.
+Select 'Analytics & AI', choose **Generative AI Agents**.
  **Note:** Make sure you are in the correct region **US-Midwest Chicago** or else the Generative AI options won't be visable.

 	![Create Bucket button](./images/NavigateAIAgent.png "")